- Best overall: CBDistillery Full-Spectrum CBD Oil Tincture

 You can use the COA to verify that the product actually contains the amount of CBD and THC as the label says it does.
 The COA will also tell you whether the product has passed contaminant testing.

 Additionally, look for a company that’s transparent about how it makes its products and where it sources its hemp.
 The more information it can provide to you, the better.

-If you’re still uncertain on whether or not you can trust a brand, browse any negative reviews you can find about them.
+If you’re still uncertain about whether you can trust a brand, browse any negative reviews you can find about them.
 Another warning sign is if the company is making false health claims and has been given an

 CBD exists in various forms.
-You’ve probably seen it in oils and tinctures, creams, pills, and gummies for starters.
+You’ve probably seen it in oils and tinctures, creams, pills, and gummies.